 The sad news is that, currently, no reliable brokers are based in Nigeria.
 The most viable option for Nigerian traders to enjoy potential profits from the foreign exchange markets is to utilize the services of an offshore broker or a foreign country-based forex broker.

 Good thing numerous international brokers can cater to the demands of Nigerian traders.
 These brokers will let you conveniently deposit and withdraw funds.

-I have browsed through the biggest forex brokers in the whole world, and I have shortlisted the ones that are most accommodating to Nigerians.
-These brokers also offer the most favorable trading conditions and the most convenient withdrawal and deposit options.
+I have browsed through the biggest forex brokers in the whole world, and I have shortlisted the one that is most accommodating to Nigerians.
+This broker also offers the most favorable trading conditions and the most convenient withdrawal and deposit options.

 Each one of these brokers offers mobile trading, high leverage, minimum deposits, and highly advanced trading platforms.
 The brokers also provide loads of educational materials to help you learn more about forex trading and making money online.